Norwegian Air plunged into winter fight for survival

 “I don’t want to speculate on their ability to do so,” Hareide said when asked about Norwegian’s chances of staying in operation.

-Parat, a labour union for pilots and other workers in the aviation industry, called on the government to reconsider its position.
+Parat, a labour union for pilots and other aviation industry workers, called on the government to reconsider.

 “Wideroe, SAS and Norwegian must get help to weather the crisis,” said Parat leader Unn Kristin Olsen.
 Wideroe is a regional airline.